iksaku/laravel-alpine-images/README.md

-As opposed to [Laravel Sail](https://laravel.com/docs/sail), you don't need to import this repository as a package nor _publish_ our `Dockerfile` assets most of the time, you can just use our images directly in your `docker-compose.yml` file, or use them as a base for your custom `Dockerfile`.
+As opposed to [Laravel Sail](https://laravel.com/docs/sail), you don't need to import this repository as a package nor _publish_ our `Dockerfile` assets most of the time, you can use our images directly in your `docker-compose.yml` file or use them as a base for your custom `Dockerfile`.

 ### About container permissions